 - I. Case Style.
 Enter the name of the court, the appropriate case number assigned at the time of filing of the original petition, the name of the judge assigned (if applicable), and the name (last, first, middle initial) of the petitioner(s) and respondent(s). - II.
 Type of Action /Proceeding.
 Place a check beside the proceeding you are initiating.
-If you are simultaneously filing more than one type of proceeding against the same opposing party, such as a modification and an enforcement proceeding, complete a separate cover sheet for each action being filed. - (A) Initial Action/Petition - (B) Reopening Case.
+If you are filing more than one type of proceeding, (such as a modification and an enforcement proceeding) against the same party at the same time, then you must complete a separate cover sheet for each action being filed. - (A) Initial Action/Petition - (B) Reopening Case.
 If you check "Reopening Case," indicate whether you are filing a modification or supplemental petition or an action for enforcement by placing a check beside the appropriate action/petition. - 1.
 Modification/Supplemental Petition - 2.
 Motion for Civil Contempt/ Enforcement - 3.
 Other All reopening actions not involving modification/supplemental petitions or petition enforcement. - III.
 Type of Case.
 Place a check beside the appropriate case.
 If the case fits more than one category, select the most definitive.
-Definitions of the categories are provided below. - (A) Simplified Dissolution of Marriage- petitions for the termination of marriage pursuant to Florida Family Law Rule of Procedure 12.105. - (B) Dissolution of Marriage petitions for the termination of marriage pursuant to Chapter 61, Florida Statutes, other than simplified dissolution. - (C) Domestic Violence all matters relating to injunctions for protection against domestic violence pursuant to section 741.30, Florida Statutes.
+Definitions of the categories are provided below. - (A) Simplified Dissolution of Marriage- petitions for the termination of marriage pursuant to Florida Family Law Rule of Procedure 12.105. - (B) Dissolution of Marriage petitions for the termination of marriage pursuant to Chapter 61, Florida Statutes, other than simplified dissolution.